Paatsu/Postman-Bookstore/README.md

 Make a copy of "master.db" and rename it "bookstore.db"

-npm index to start server
+node index to start server